 Wednesday, July 5th – Sunday, July 23rd

-- Work with members of the GRSF professional company and get a behind-the-scenes look at what it takes to create a professional Shakespeare production.
+- A behind-the-scenes look at what it takes to create a professional Shakespeare production;

-- Program fees include tickets to the main stage productions, The Comedy of Errors, Richard III, Shipwrecked, and An Iliad, as well as other GRSF events.
+- Tickets to the three GRSF mainstage productions, as well as other GRSF events.

 - Small-group and individual instruction by theatre design/tech professionals.

 - Materials to complete design projects.

 The program will take place from 10:00am – 4:00pm Tuesdays through Saturdays, July 5th – July 23rd, 2017 at Winona State University.
 Students will have an hour lunch break, and should provide their own lunch (a refrigerator is available).
 The students will showcase their work on Sunday, July 23rd at 6:00pm in the Performing Arts Center lobby, preceding the Shakespeare for Young Actors production.
 Housing is not provided, but host families in Winona may be available; please inquire at firstname.lastname@example.org.